 In my work I met many Colombians who inspired me with their bravery and their commitment in the struggle for social justice.
 But I also witnessed and experienced horrific suffering.
 I visited massacre sites and saw images that will forever be ingrained in my memory.
 There was a peasant woman who had been killed by a bullet to the face from close range—she was eight-months pregnant.
 There was a farmer whose face had been pummelled by a blunt object and caved in beyond recognition.
 There was the unbearable stench and grotesque disfigurement of a massacre victim whose body had been decomposing in the tropical heat for three days.
 There was the butchered body of a young male who had been hacked up by machete-wielding, right-wing paramilitaries.

 There was the farmer who had not only lost his left leg to a landmine, but had also lost his land and his will to live despite the best supportive efforts of his wife and four small children.
 There was the woman who spent a long night lying wounded with her baby amidst the dead bodies of 119 women and children in the rubble of a church that had been bombed by leftist guerrillas.
 There were the sick children who had been poisoned by chemicals sprayed on them by anti-drug fumigation planes.
 There was the anguish of the four mothers whose sons had been abducted by the US-backed Colombian army and then executed and passed off as guerrillas killed in combat.
-There were the villagers whose community had been occupied by right-wing paramilitaries who then systematically raped most of the women and girls.
+There were the villagers whose community had been occupied by right-wing paramilitaries who systematically raped most of the women and girls.
 And there were the countless women and children I met who had been forcibly displaced from their homes and lands and who had to live the precarious lives of refugees in dangerous shantytowns.

 It was not only the violence and terror perpetrated against others that I was exposed to, but also the threat of violence against me.
 Working in conflict zones requires functioning constantly with a heightened sense of awareness.
 I would be on edge all of the time anticipating a sudden burst of gunfire, a bomb attack or an encounter with a military or guerrilla checkpoint.
 On numerous occasions I accompanied army, guerrilla and paramilitary patrols in constant expectation of being ambushed or stepping on a landmine.
 In one instance, I was surrounded by automatic gunfire in the middle of a major nighttime street battle that occurred when guerrillas attacked the town of Saravena.

-I regularly came upon checkpoints of armed groups never knowing whether I was going to be detained and interrogated, or kidnapped or killed.
+I regularly came upon checkpoints of armed groups never knowing whether I was going to be detained and interrogated—or kidnapped or killed.
 On three occasions I was detained and held at gunpoint by armed groups: twice by leftist guerrillas and once by right-wing paramilitaries.
 Those detentions were the most terrifying experiences of my life.
-I was held on remote farms in the jungle where I was interrogated and threatened with death.
+During two of them I was held on remote farms in the jungle where I was interrogated and threatened with death.
 The sense of impotence was overwhelming.
 I had no control over whether or not I would walk out of there alive.
 My future—if I was to have one—rested entirely on the decisions of local military commanders.
 The fear and anxiety were intense and almost overwhelming, particularly during the last of the three detentions, which occurred when my oldest son Owen was just three-months-old.

 I experienced one particularly intense nine-month period during which I endured three traumatic events.
 My father had a heart attack, slipped into a coma and died at the age of 67.
 One month later, I encountered numerous brutalized bodies at a massacre site in rural Colombia.
 And then I witnessed the collapse of the Twin Towers in New York City on 9/11 and participated in the search for survivors amidst the mounds of rubble at Ground Zero.